 The information your transporter will require is: Make, model, registration number, chassis no, colour, plus a list of any spares and their weight.
 If any of the paperwork is incorrect it could stop the whole shipment, so it must be accurate.
 It won’t be possible to do last minute car changes, as the ATA Carnets will be booked and paid for in advance.

 Untested yet is the issue where parts and lubricants may be used on a race event and return shipments differ from the out-going paperwork.
 This may hinder returns to the UK.
 A simpler system is going to be needed going forward.
+For now you should bring back all your empty cans as well as proof of use.

 The UK government is currently offering simplified import paperwork for a 12 month grace period for any car already in Europe which needs to return to the UK.